springernature/frontend-playbook/security/secure-markup.md

 TODO: add TOC

 ## Scope of this document
-Developers should be aware of the security implications of their front-end code.
-This document outlines some steps developers can take to reduce the risk of markup exposing us, or our users, to security flaws.
+You should be aware of the security implications of your front-end code.
+This document outlines some steps you can take to reduce the risk of markup exposing us, or our users, to security flaws.

 Note: this document does not cover JavaScript, or interactions which may touch the server, e.g. XSS or HTTP headers.
 (It is assumed security-related headers are set in the HTTP headers, not in `meta` tag equivalents.)

-Additionally, developers are encouraged to familiarise themsevles with the [OWASP HTML5 Security Cheat Sheet](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet).
+Additionally, you're encouraged to familiarise yourself with the [OWASP HTML5 Security Cheat Sheet](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet).

 ## Use UTF-8 and specify this in a `meta` tag